-- Divide the dough into 4 pieces.
-Shape the dough into 4 logs (divide the dough into 8 pieces and form into 8 logs if you want smaller loaves like Outback).
+- Divide the dough into four pieces.
+Shape the dough into 4 logs (divide the dough into eight pieces and form it into 8 logs if you want smaller loaves like Outback).
 Place the loaves on the prepared baking sheets.

 - Loosely cover the dough with greased plastic wrap, and let the dough rise until doubled, about 45-60 minutes.
 While the dough rises, move the oven rack to the upper-middle and lower-middle positions, and preheat the oven to 350 degrees F.

 - Dust the risen dough with cornmeal.
 Bake, the bread for 40 minutes or until the internal temperature reaches 190 degrees F, rotating the pans halfway through baking (if you're making eight smaller loaves, then you will bake for about 20 minutes).

 - Transfer the loaves to a wire rack to cool at least 1 hour before serving.

 Don’t forget the soup!